appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 Finally, the event `:state` is set to "critical" using the `with` action, and finally the event is logged as error using `error` (we could in a real setup send an alert to an alerting system like Pagerduty for example).

-As you can see, streams can have multiple branches.
+streams can have multiple branches.
 It's not an issue at all, modifying events in multiple branches, streams, or threads will **never** produce side effects, it's completely safe.

 Now that we know how to write streams, let's use them.